DSXiangLi/DecryptPrompt/README.md

   - InstructEval: Systematic Evaluation of Instruction Selection Methods
   - Overwriting Pretrained Bias with Finetuning Data
   - Improving Text Embeddings with Large Language Models
+- 如何降低通用能力损失
+  - How Abilities in Large Language Models are Affected by Supervised Fine-tuning Data Composition
+  - TWO-STAGE LLM FINE-TUNING WITH LESS SPECIALIZATION AND MORE GENERALIZATION
 - 微调经验/实验报告
     - BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
     - Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data